By ISABEL DEBRE and JON GAMBRELL

 At one exit, the crowd tried to argue its way inside, with a few spectators slipping past guards.
 At an entrance, one security guard with a bullhorn pleaded with the crowd: “For your safety, please go back!”

 AP journalists saw police on horseback at one point in the fan holding area, as well as one armored police vehicle parked outside nearby.
+Some attendees jumped over barriers and Qatari police at one point held back the crowd.

 Still, some visitors stayed and waited, hoping for a chance to get in, like Ayman Awad, a geologist who flew to Qatar on Saturday from Sudan.